-2.3 The application site is located on the east side of Kentish Town Road, close to its junction with Camden High Street and comprises a terrace of three buildings, no's 10, 10A and 12.
-Numbers 10 and 10A are three storeys and are adjoined by number 12 which steps down to two storeys but is currently been extended to broadly align with the former.
-The terrace is located within a secondary frontage as identified by the Camden policies map 2017.
+2.3 The application site is located on the east side of Kentish Town Road, close to its junction with Camden High Street and is part of a wider terrace of buildings varying in height.
+The terrace is located within a secondary frontage as identified by the Camden policies map 2017 and no.8 is shown below outlined in red.

-Extract from planning permission 2017/2852/P (Existing front elevation)
+Extract from planning permission 2017/2852/P for no's 10-12 (Existing front elevation)